kirru2198/Projects/AWS-Project_1/1_part_1.md

 ### **Session Introduction**

-* **Audio Check:** "Good morning, everyone.
-Please confirm if my audio is clear."
 * **Agenda:** We will be working on **Project 1** today.
 * **Assumption:** You are familiar with **RDS** and **EC2** services.
-* **Start Time:** We'll wait until 7:05 for others to join.
-* **Preparation:** Please read through the question while we wait.
-I'll share my screen so you can follow along.

 ---